transcriptomics, genomics, epigenomics, clinical bioinformatics, biostatistics, machine learning, teaching

 |phone||+46 (0)720 492 082|

 Olga has a PhD in bioinformatics from the University of Birmingham, UK.
-She is interested in applying bioinformatics and biostatistical methods to omics data for addressing clinical and biological questions.
+She is interested in turning omics data into knowledge, especially in the context of clinical research.

-Olga has worked on a series of projects at the intersection of bioinformatics and statistics, both within translational and methods development research.
-During her PhD studies, she worked with mass-spectrometry based metabolomics data to optimize handling of missing data as well as to improve the outcomes of liver transplantation.
-As a medical statistician at the University of Oxford, she was involved in the methodological studies in radiology.
-During her post-doctoral experience at Karolinska Institutet, she was investigating gene expression and regulation of insulin resistance as well as developing novel bioinformatics methods to identify novel driver genes in lung cancer.
+Olga has worked on a series of projects at the intersection of bioinformatics and statistics, across many data types, both within methods application and development.
+During her PhD studies, for instance, Olga has worked with mass-spectrometry based metabolomics to optimize handling of missing data, and improve the outcomes of liver transplantations.
+As a medical statistician at the University of Oxford she was involved in methodological studies addressing visual search strategies in cancer diagnostics and as a postdoctoral researcher at Karolinska Institute, she was developing methods to identify novel driver genes in cancer.

 At NBIS Olga provides bioinformatics support for a wide range of next generation sequencing projects with a focus on transcriptomics data whitin clinical research.
 She enjoyes sharing the knowledge and is involved in many teaching activities, in particular co-organizes Introduction to Biostatisics and Machine Learning course.